Forensic Files: Broadcast run and alternative titles

 TruTV currently still holds the licensing rights to the Forensic Files name.
 The reruns were repackaged with a shorter intro, and (at the end of some episodes) updates on what became of the suspect(s) or parties involved since the final verdicts.
-(For example: At the end of the 1996 episode "The List Murders," it is mentioned that John List, convicted of murdering his entire family in 1971 and sentenced to life in prison, died in 2008.)
+(For example: At the end of the 1996 episode "The List Murders", it is mentioned that John List, convicted of murdering his entire family in 1971 and sentenced to life in prison, died in 2008.)
 In late 2014, Investigation Discovery started airing episodes under the "Cause of Death" title.
-Reruns of the show also are carried over-the-air on Court TV, sister channel Court TV Mystery, AMGTV and in off-network syndication.
-As of 2022 the entire catalogue of Forensic Files is available on Peacock, while a "Best of Forensic Files" series is available on Amazon Prime.
+Reruns of the show also were formerly carried over-the-air on Court TV, sister channel Ion Mystery, AMGTV and currently on True Crime Network and in off-network syndication.
+As of 2022 the entire catalog of Forensic Files is available on Peacock, while a "Best of Forensic Files" series is available on Amazon Prime.
 It also currently has its own channel on Pluto TV.

-HLN advertised "brand new episodes of Forensic Files" intermittently since 2014, when the advertised "new" episodes are actually just old episodes that had never aired on the network before and were "new" to HLN.
-The advertisement of "new" episodes caused confusion, with some viewers taking to Twitter to ask the show's creator, Paul Dowling, if the show was going back into production.
+HLN advertised "brand new episodes of Forensic Files" intermittently since 2014, when the advertised "new" episodes are actually just old episodes that had never aired on the network before and were new to HLN.
+The advertisement of these episodes caused confusion, with some viewers taking to Twitter to ask the show's creator, Paul Dowling, if the show was going back into production.
 The show's narrator, Peter Thomas, died on April 30, 2016, five years after the program went out of production.
 Dowling stated that Thomas "can't be replaced," thus eliminating any hopes of reviving the program.
 Despite this, the program was revived for an additional season for February 2020.
 Bill Camp was chosen to succeed Thomas as the show's narrator.